About the Organizer

 An illness I never recovered from

-In August of 2024, just following my summer job coordinating a concert series for a large music festival, I became sick with something I thought was just the flu.
-What started as a week of ‘just a normal sickness’ turned into multiple doctor’s appointments, 7 rounds of antibiotics, and at the start of October landed me in the hospital with my liver and spleen almost dying.
+In August of 2024, just following my summer job coordinating a concert series for a large music festival, I became sick with something I thought was ‘just the flu’.
+Life quickly turned into multiple doctor’s appointments, 7 rounds of antibiotics, and in of October landed me in the hospital with my liver and spleen almost dying.
 When the hospital took me in for a weekend and diagnosed me with mononucleosis, a viral infection seemingly everyone gets.
 I believed that was the end.

 It has been one year, and I have never recovered from how I felt entering the hospital last October.
 1% of mononucleosis cases trigger a complex neuro-immune disease with no known treatments called Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME/CFS, aka as M.E.), and I was unlucky enough to be one of those cases.